 Most dogs can go three to five days without food, while in some cases they can survive seven days or more.
 However, if your dog won’t eat for more than two days, we recommend that you talk to a vet.

 A bigger issue is water intake.
 Dogs can go far less without water than without food.
 While a dog MIGHT survive for up to 2-3 days without water, don’t try it!
 If you notice that your pet hasn’t been drinking water all day, check for dehydration and consult a vet ASAP!

 How do you stimulate a dog's appetite?

 You can naturally stimulate a dog’s appetite, or you can use pharmaceuticals.
 You should only do this after consulting a vet.
-Natural options include offering their favorite food, rotisserie chicken, or trying acupuncture.
-Pharmaceutical options are mirtazapine, meclizine, Ghrelin Receptor Agonist, and CBD (cannabidiol) products.
-Before trying the latter, make sure it’s legal in your state.
+Natural options include offering your pup's favorite food, rotisserie chicken, or trying acupuncture.

 What can I feed my sick dog that won’t eat?